If you hide your work away, no one can criticize it or reject it. Isn’t that clever!? But does that foolproof, protective maneuver really serve you?

 The act of writing is not what I find terrifying.
 What petrifies me is the outcome of showing my writing to other people.

-Sometimes we need to be criticized.
+Sometimes we need to

 Not everyone will like the work we produce, and someone might even give it a big fat “F” (metaphorically; don’t we love metaphors in writing?).
 Although our reaction might be to crawl under a rock, if we can turn that criticism into a productive technique that improves our writing, then is it not worth it?